Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-Apartments rent approximately $850 a month for one bedroom, $1100 for two bedroom units, and $1,400 for three bedroom apartments.
-Single family homes, depending on how many bedrooms, bathrooms, garages and surrounding land each of them have, may rent for $800.00 to $2400.00 a month without utilities.
+Apartments rent approximately $1000 a month for a one-bedroom unit, $1,400 for two-bedroom units and $1,600 for three-bedroom apartments.
+Single family homes, depending on how many bedrooms, bathrooms, garages and surrounding land each of them have, may rent for $1,500 to $2,400 a month without utilities.

 One-on-one counseling services are available for self-referred or command-referred individuals in the following topic areas:

-Focuses on improving the client's personal financial skills, such as budget development and financial planning.
-Also provides informational services on developing a spending plan, managing personal finances, evaluating assets and liabilities, and improving a client's ability to perform as an informed consumer.
+Budget counseling focuses on improving the client's personal financial skills, such as budget development and financial planning, as well as provides informational services on developing a spending plan, managing personal finances, evaluating assets and liabilities and improving a client's ability to perform as an informed consumer.

 Credit Report Analysis and Credit Repair

-The Financial Readiness Program can assist to obtain copies of your credit report, explain the information in the report, and help you take steps to dispute and correct inaccurate information.
+The Financial Readiness Program can assist you in obtaining copies of your credit report, explain the information in the report and help you take steps to dispute and correct inaccurate information.

 Counseling is available to discuss and plan for financial factors involved in a PCS move, including before, during and after the move.

 Information and Referral